-The 2022 Interim University of California Policy on Sexual Violence and Sexual Harassment (https://policy.ucop.edu/doc/4000385/SVSH) ("SVSH Policy"), in alignment with Title IX of the Education Amendments of 1972, requires the campus to provide appropriate assistance to student victims/survivors of sexual harassment, stalking, sexual assault, dating violence, and domestic violence.
+The 2020 Interim University of California Policy on Sexual Violence and Sexual Harassment ("SVSH Policy"), in alignment with Title IX of the Education Amendments of 1972, requires the campus to provide appropriate assistance to student victims/survivors of sexual harassment, stalking, sexual assault, dating violence, and domestic violence.

-The SVSH policy identifies a number of appropriate supportive measures, including but not limited to the following: excusing absences; issuing Incomplete grades; making reasonable academic and work adjustments in the areas of class sessions, exams, tests, projects, deadlines, field trips, and any other required activities; developing alternative assignments; and permitting test-taking and course attendance in alternative locations.
+The SVSH policy identifies a number of appropriate measures, including but not limited to the following: excusing absences; issuing Incomplete grades; making reasonable academic and work adjustments in the areas of class sessions, exams, tests, projects, deadlines, field trips, and any other required activities; developing alternative assignments; and permitting test-taking and course attendance in alternative locations.

-Requests for supportive measures of the type mentioned in the SVSH policy may come from any of several campus centers, including the Disabled Students' Program (DSP), the Office for the Prevention of Harassment and Discrimination (OPHD), the PATH to Care Center, Social Services, or the Center for Support and Intervention.
-As with accommodation requests that come from DSP, GSIs should always discuss SVSH requests for academic assistance with the Instructor of Record.
+Requests for assistance of the type mentioned in the SVSH policy may come from any of several campus centers, including the Disabled Students' Program (DSP), the Office for the Prevention of Harassment and Discrimination (OPHD), the PATH to Care Center, Social Services, or the Center for Support and Intervention.
+As with other accommodation requests that come from DSP, GSIs should always discuss SVSH requests for academic assistance with the Instructor of Record.

 Instructors are reminded to preserve the privacy of a request made on behalf of a student.
-Questions about the appropriateness, suitability, feasibility, and policy implications of the supportive measure requested should be directed, not to the student in question, but to the Title IX Officer.
+Questions about the appropriateness, suitability, feasibility, and policy implications of the assistance requested should be directed, not to the student in question, but to the campus office that has recommended the assistance be provided.